• Contact

 That is rowing in a nutshell.
 Tiny margins, massive meaning.

-Now take that lens and point it at the country.
+Now take that lens and point it at Oklahoma.
 Three percent is not a sliver.
 Three percent is a tempo.
 Three percent is a pace you can build a strategy around.
 It is the difference between feeling like the future is expanding and feeling like you are stuck protecting what you already have.
 In rowing terms, it is the difference between moving with momentum and rowing in place.

-That’s the part I want to pull back to Oklahoma.
+That is the part I want to pull back to Oklahoma.

 When you talk to business leaders across this state, you hear a consistent theme.
 They are not asking for miracles.
 They are asking for a pipeline that works.